noudess/docs-main/Lua-Parser.md

 Note:
 * Encounter scripts cannot properly catch EVENT_COMMAND or EVENT_TRADE unless an existing quest is already listening for them.
 * Encounter scripts also run before any normal script.
-* Encounter scripts can not currently return a non-zero value back to the server for the events that use them (I would like to change this at some point but it requires more planning).

 <a name="wiki-npc-events"></a>
 ### NPC Events